-Tom Repczynski is an Estates and Trust litigator, real estate litigation lawyer, and Principal with Offit Kurman’s Bankruptcy and Restructuring Practice Group.
+Thomas Repczynski is an Estates and Trust litigator, business litigation lawyer, and Principal with Offit Kurman’s Bankruptcy and Restructuring Practice Group.
 Thomas’s practice emphasizes fiduciary disputes, creditors’ rights enforcement, business disputes and real estate related matters of all types.
 Thomas represents an array of lenders, businesses, and individual clients from across the country in federal, bankruptcy, and state courts as well as ADR and administrative proceedings reflecting a broad range of primarily inheritance related disputes and general business contract and tort issues.
 Tom's bankruptcy-related experience has most recently emphasized non-debtor spouse priority claim matters (advising and assisting divorce/family law counsel), commercial landlord and Chapter 7 panel trustee representation, and includes nearly 20 years of preference claims defense, and other secured, unsecured, and priority creditor representation in Chapter 7, Chapter 11, and Chapter 13 bankruptcy proceedings with both local and national implications.

 Awards and Points of Distinction

-Northern Virginia Magazine and Richmond Magazine recognized Tom among Virginia's "Top Litigation Lawyers" for the past two years, and Tom has been selected to the Super Lawyers® annual list of Virginia Estate and Trust Litigation attorneys in 2014, 2015 and again in 2016.
+Northern Virginia Magazine and Richmond Magazine recognized Tom among Virginia's "Top Litigation Lawyers" for the past two years, and Tom has been selected annually since 2014 to the Super Lawyers® list of Virginia Estate and Trust Litigation attorneys.
 Additionally, Tom's work as a creditor's bankruptcy attorney has been recognized on the SmartCEO® Legal Elite list (December 2010).
 He is a two-time recipient of the Fairfax Bar Association's President's Award and a member of the Leadership Fairfax Class of 2010.

 - “’De Facto Wills’: Estate Planning’s Dirty Little Secret?”
 Virginia State Bar Trusts and Estates Section Newsletter, Vol. 22 No. 13 (Fall 2015).